idealogica/lavanda/readme.md

       add('title', 'Title');
 }
 ```
-SortDescriptor::add method is used to describe which fields show in 'sort by' select:
+SortDescriptor::add method is used to describe which fields to show in 'sort by' select:
 ```php
 public function add($name, $title = '')
 ```